Giant Pandas in China

 The emblem of the World Wildlife Fund ➚ is the undeniably cute Giant Panda of China.
 This is one reason why so many people wish to see Giant Pandas when visiting China.

 Once much more widespread, the Giant Panda is now restricted to remote mountainous terrain in Sichuan; Shanxi and Shaanxi provinces.
 The panda is vegetarian and eats mainly a few species of fairly indigestible bamboo.
 To keep up energy levels vast amounts of bamboo need to the eaten, about 50 pounds [23 kgs], every day.
 After decades bamboo flowers and then dies, and this event sometimes can cause pandas to starve to death as the bamboo flowers at the same time over a large area.
 In the winter of 1975/76 about 150 pandas died of starvation.
 The problem is more acute now that their habitat is in isolated pockets.
 It lives a solitary life, meeting up only briefly for mating.
 For many years the mating behavior was not fully understood and this led to great difficulty in breeding them in captivity.
 For this reason artificial insemination is often used for fertilization and the cubs are then raised by hand.
 Unusually for mammals they remain totally dependent on their mothers for over a year.
 In the wild the mother can only support one cub and if more than one is born then only one is chosen and the rest abandoned.
 The young cub is born blind, about 100g in weight and unable to move.
-The eyes open after about 45 days and they only start to crawl after three months.
-At five months they start eating bamboo and are fully weaned after another month.
+The eyes open after about 45 days and it only starts to crawl after three months.
+At five months it starts eating bamboo and are fully weaned after another month.
 The captive breeding program has raised enough panda cubs to allow them to be released back into the wild as well as sent to zoos across the world.